DaveSkender/Stock.Indicators/indicators/Cmf/README.md

 | `MoneyFlowVolume` | decimal | Money Flow Volume
 | `Cmf` | decimal | Chaikin Money Flow = SMA of MFV for `N` lookback periods

-**Warning**: absolute values in MFV and CMF are somewhat meaningless, so use with caution.
+:warning: **Warning**: absolute values in MFV and CMF are somewhat meaningless, so use with caution.

 ## Example